CLCStriders/striders/pages/about.md

 ---

-Welcome to the CLC Striders website, we are a friendly competitive running club, based at the [CLC Health & Fitness Centre]({{ site.mapUrl_CLC }}) in Cheltenham, Gloucestershire.
+Welcome to the CLC Striders website, we are a inclusive and competitive running club, based in Cheltenham at the [CLC Health & Fitness Centre]({{ site.mapUrl_CLC }}).
 Open to all, we inspire and motivate our members to enjoy their running.

 We hold organised [training sessions](/training) on Mondays and Wednesdays throughout the year, and have an enthusatic and strong, mens and womens team racing on the road, track, and cross country.